By Lisa Baertlein and Sruthi Ramakrishnan

 Kroger hired Goldman Sachs to oversee a strategic review of its business, which could lead to other moves, one analyst said.

 "With an increased focus on its core retail food business, (Kroger) is likely to explore options for its other non-core assets," CFRA analyst Joseph Agnese said in a client note.
-Kroger also owns some 300 jewellery stores.
+Kroger also owns some 300 jewelry stores.

 Kroger reiterated its 2017 net earnings forecast of $1.74 to $1.79 per diluted share.
 It projected 2018 identical supermarket sales to be stronger than in 2017, when it saw little impact from the recent major hurricanes.